vinayakshen/TopReads/Reinvent-Yourself.markdown

 * The key to an enriched life is to have a burning desire.
 You must have an inner flame that, no matter what goes before you, never flickers.
 * 1% improvement rule in everything you want to change
 * NO ONE ELSE has the over your mindset.
 Inside your chest, you are sovereign.

+#### Chapter 18: Elon Musk

+* The first step is to establish that something is possible; then the probability will occur.
+* It's OK to have your eggs in one basket as long as you control what happens to that basket.
+* Persistence is very important.
+You should not give up until you are forced to give up.
+* Feedback loop and constantly question yourself on how to do things better.

+#### Chapter 24: Louis Armstrong

+* You can be only good at so many things.
+Always be looking for new opportunities to improve incrementally.